lukashermansson/kontrolluppgift-rs/Readme.md

 # Kontrolluppgift

-This is a library for parsing and handling the xml format known as kontrolluppgift
+This is a rust library for parsing and handling the xml format known as kontrolluppgift

 ## The specification
 The specification for this is maintained by skatteverket, current version: 8